 |PHPSESSID||Session||The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from the user’s computer.
 They typically will store information in the form of a session identification that does not personally identify the user.|

 |pt-euc_accept||Cookies enabled||The session cookie is stored in temporary memory and is not retained after the browser is closed.
 This cookie is enabled when you choose to accept cookies, or continue browsing the site.|

-Most of Our cookies will expire at the end of the browser session.
-However, if Your browser is not closed for any reason, all Our cookies will expire after 2 years.
+Most of our cookies will expire at the end of the browser session.
+However, if your browser is not closed for any reason, all our cookies will expire after two years.

 If you want to contact us with any questions, comments or complaints about how we collect, use or retain cookies, please contact us at: firstname.lastname@example.org